EldonGabriel/eldongabriel.github.io/_posts/2026-04-10-report-usb-storage-failure-analysis.md

 ## 1.1 Project Description

-The goal of this task was to test a USB storage device and confirm whether it was safe and reliable to use.
+The goal of this task was to test a USB storage device and confirm whether it was safe and reliable.

 The process used a step-by-step isolation method to:
 - Test the device across different environments (Virtual Machine and Physical Host)
 - Check hardware integrity using full disk operations, including full format
 - Document how the device behaved when standard repair tools failed

-This approach helps identify hardware failures early and prevents wasted time troubleshooting software that is not the cause.
+This approach helps identify hardware failures early and prevents wasted time in troubleshooting software that is not the cause.

 ## 1.2 Technical Task / Troubleshooting Process

-The process focused on identifying the failure point after logical repair attempts became unresponsive.
+The process focused on identifying the failure point after the logical repair attempts became unresponsive.

 **Key Actions and Observations**

 * **Initial Symptom Identification:** `CHKDSK` returned an error (`6e7466`), and the device was unstable during file operations.
 * **Environmental Isolation:** The device was tested on the physical host system to rule out virtualization issues.
-The same failure occurred.
+The same failure occurred again.
 * **Low-Level Validation:** A full format (non-quick) was started to test all disk sectors.
 * **Operational Observation:** The format and `CHKDSK` processes became unresponsive.
-The system only recovered after the USB device was physically removed.
-This indicates a hardware-level failure.
+The system only recovered after physically removing the USB device.
+This indicates a hardware-level failure in the device.

-**Root Cause:**
-The device experienced a hardware-level I/O failure, likely caused by internal controller or memory degradation.
-This prevented the operating system from completing disk operations and caused the device to become unresponsive.
+**Root Cause:** The device experienced a hardware-level I/O failure, which was likely caused by internal controller or memory degradation.
+This prevented the operating system from completing the disk operations and caused the device to become unresponsive.

 ## 1.3 Resolution and Validation

-The investigation ended with the device being removed from use after confirming hardware failure.
+The investigation ended with the removal of the device after confirming hardware failure.

 | Parameter | Configuration Value |
 | :--- | :--- |